 Federal student loan consolidation via a Direct Consolidation Loan can lower your monthly payment by giving you up to 30 years to repay your loans.
 It can also streamline payment processing.

-Consolidating loans other than Direct Loans may give borrowers access to additional income-driven repayment plan options and Public Service Loan Forgiveness.
+Consolidating federal loans other than Direct Loans may give borrowers access to programs they might not otherwise be eligible for, including additional income-driven repayment plan options and Public Service Loan Forgiveness.

 What Is Student Loan Forgiveness?

 • Income-based repayment.
-Four federal income-driven repayment programs promise loan forgiveness after 20 or 25 years of payments.
+Federal income-driven repayment plans promise loan forgiveness after a certain amount of time, depending on the plan.

 • Public Student Loan Forgiveness: This federal program was designed to help graduates working in public service have any remaining loan balance forgiven if they meet criteria that include working for a qualifying organization and making 10 years’ worth of payments.